 Number of players / tournament

 In the early days the number of players per tournament went up until 1991, after that it starting declining.
 The absolute minimum was reached in 1998 with less than 13 players on average.
 After that it started to raise rapidly.
 As of 2006, with the introduction of new countries every year, the average went down again.
-In 2010 the EGP cycle was split into two series, but that could not stop the decline.
-The minimum was reached in 2013, 2014 and 2015 showed the start of a positive trend, but 2016 was once again less attended.
-2017 so far is also below average, but the last three tournament promise to be well attended!
+After splitting the EGP cycle into two series in 2010, the average has been fairly stable around 20 players per tournament.

 Number of players / organising country